University of Texas Southwestern Medical Center: Addition of Howard Hughes Medical Institute

-Name change
+Name change and brand recognition

 In October 1987 the UT System Board of Regents approved changing the name of the health science center to The University of Texas Southwestern Medical Center at Dallas.
 The Center consists of four degree-granting institutions: UT Southwestern Medical School, UT Southwestern Graduate School of Biomedical Sciences, UT Southwestern School of Health Professions, and UT Southwestern O'Donnell School of Public Health.

-Physical expansion
+Rapid physical expansion and growth

 Since the late 1960s the university has added more than 6 million square feet of new construction.
 The 60-acre South Campus includes 20 buildings housing classrooms, laboratories, offices, the extensive University of Texas Southwestern Medical Center Library, an auditorium, and a large outpatient center.
-Affiliated hospitals adjacent to the campus are Zale Lipshy Pavilion, Parkland Memorial Hospital, William P. Clements Jr. University Hospital, and Children's Medical Center Dallas.
+Affiliated hospitals adjacent to the campus are Zale Lipshy Pavilion, Parkland Memorial Hospital, William P. Clements Jr. University Hospital, and Children's Medical Center Dallas, and Children's Medical Center Plano.

 In 1987 the John D. and Catherine T. MacArthur Foundation gave the university 30 acres (120,000 m2) near the South Campus for future expansion.
 A 20-year master plan for the site, designed by Edward Larrabee Barnes and John MY Lee and Partners, called North Campus, called for six research towers, a support-services building, an energy plant, and underground parking, in addition to the Mary Nell and Ralph B. Rogers Magnetic Resonance Center and the Moncrief Radiation Oncology Center.

 Three research towers and an elevated campus connector, linking the South Campus with the North Campus, were completed in the 1990s.
 A fourth 14-story research tower was completed in 2005, followed by a 12-story research tower in 2011.
 In 1999 the university purchased an additional 50 acres from the MacArthur Foundation, and a portion was used to create an on-campus student-housing complex of 156 apartments.
 A second phase of 126 units opened in 2004.
 In 2008, the university purchased the 24-acre Exchange Park adjacent to the North Campus.